-A toolkit with information on ways to support autistic older adults
+A toolkit with information on ways to support autistic older adults when aging in autism

 We all age, yet not everyone’s care needs in the later years are the same.
 This is especially true with autistic older adults.
 There is little information on aging and autism, and this is an emerging issue we need to get ahead of.
 What we do know is that autism is lifelong, neurodevelopmental, and viewed as a spectrum.
 The needs of autistic individuals are different for everyone.